 Secondly, they are baked, which makes them even healthier.

 Then.
 It hit me.
 Donuts!
 SWEET POTATO donuts!
-In mini form!
 Tossed in cinnamon and sugar!
 Hell yes.

 The result was heaven.
-They baked up perfectly moist (and so darn cute!) and cakey.
+They baked up perfectly moist and fluffy.
 They came out kind of like an old-fashioned cake donut that many people overlook when given a donut choice, but with a unique sweet potato flavor.
 The cinnamon-sugar really MADE them, though.
 If you attempt these, do not skimp on the coating.
 So good.

 My husband isn’t the biggest fan of sweet potatoes (unless they are in fry form), and he walked into the kitchen as I was pulling the first batch out of the oven.
 He didn’t ask what was in them, so I didn’t tell him.
 And guess what?
 He devoured them.

 When I told him later that they were chock-full of sweet potato, he acted betrayed.
 Hah.
 Men.
 He then said that he didn’t REALLY like them.
 An hour later, I caught him sneaking a few more out of the kitchen.

 And so will you if you make these.
 They are a super food treat.
 I know, I know.
 Donuts don’t count as a super food.
 Just let me pretend for now.
 After all, between the two of us, the entire plate shown below was consumed.
 Yup.

 These Cinnamon Sugar Sweet Potato Donuts are moist and fluffy, spiced and sweet, and covered in an addicting cinnamon-sugar coating.
 Who knew sweet potatoes belonged in donuts?!
 Now we know.

 For the Donuts: